jtamboli07/BWCESamples/import_restkafkaproject.md

-## Import restechoprocess.zip
+## Import restkafkaproject.zip
-You can also choose to import /Samples/restjdbc/restjdbcprocess.zip.
+You can also choose to import /Samples/restjdbc/restkafkaprocess.zip.
 This project contains a post/get/delete method(s) that perform crud on a database and sends reponse back to those requests.

 After Importing the project find and open MyRestEchoProcess.bwp.
 ![import_restecho](images/importrestjdbc1.png)